 Some companies are taking initiative and trying to support truck drivers.
-One of the company started to provide hygienic food at 90 Rs to Truck drivers on highway and facility to park their vehicle at night.
+One of the companies started to provide hygienic food at 90 Rs to Truck drivers on highway and facility to park their vehicles at night.

 Another non-profit organization IIFM started to train the drivers, provide Social security benefits, give them an identity, Professional benefits and so on.

 Some people take advantage of this shortage of drivers to arrange the CV driving license illegally to become a truck driver.
 The transporter firm does not check the authenticity of the license and also it is a difficult task to know about drivers.
 It is also noted that many times criminal people also follow the same practice to attain the license.
 It happened many times that these illegal truck drivers sold the transporters material in which they drive and run away with the amount.